When doing a search in Outlook, the main Outlook window is taken up by the search results.

 You can’t change the behavior of Instant Search using up the main Outlook window to display its results and having it launch a new window instead.

-You also can’t prevent that the “Find Related Messages in This Conversation” and the “Find Related Messages from Sender” option in Outlook 2010 and Outlook 2013 uses the main Outlook window.
+You also can’t prevent that the “Find Related Messages in This Conversation” and the “Find Related Messages from Sender” option in Outlook 2010, Outlook 2013 and Outlook 2016 uses the main Outlook window.

 However, there are various workarounds to leave your search results as is and continue to work in a new Outlook window.